-Moriah Adamo is an associate at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP.
+Moriah Adamo is a partner at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP.

 Ms. Adamo is a frequent lecturer on the various Medicaid topics.
 Ms. Adamo has co-authored published articles examining various issues involving maximization of Medicaid benefits.
 She currently serves as co-chair of the Nassau County Bar Association’s Elder Law, Social Services & Health Advocacy Committee.

 Prior to joining Abrams Fensterman, Ms. Adamo was an associate at a boutique long island elder law firm.